nus-cs2103-AY2122S2/tp/docs/team/cheekean5848.md

     * Keep track of project deadline
     * Plan and schedule meeting time
     * Distribute task to team members
+    * Find all the bugs and fix them

 * **Community**: